Bloomingdale High School

-Bloomingdale Senior High School is a public high school located in Valrico, Florida.
+Bloomingdale Senior High School is a public high school located in Valrico, Florida, United States.
 Bloomingdale was established in 1987, three years after Gaither High School, and has its same architectural design.
 Bloomingdale's first graduating class was in 1989, since Hillborough County does not pull seniors from existing schools for new schools.
 The current principal is Marcos Rodriguez.
 The football stadium is named for the first principal, Charley Harris.
 The school colors are red and white with black trim.

 Athletics

-Sports offered include: golf, football, soccer, baseball, softball, wrestling, basketball, volleyball, lacrosse, swimming, flag football, cross country, tennis and track and field.
+Sports offered include golf, football, soccer, baseball, softball, wrestling, basketball, volleyball, lacrosse, swimming, flag football, cross country, tennis, and track and field.
 Ice hockey, and bowling are club sports.
 Boys' sports teams are called the Bloomingdale Bulls, and girls' sports teams are called the Bloomingdale Lady Bulls.

 The boys soccer team won state championships in '93, '95, and '98.

 The girls soccer team won a state title in 2001 and was state runner up in 1992.

 The cheerleading squad won state championships in 2008 and 2009.

 The softball team won the state championship in 1993 and 2014.

 Clubs and organizations

-Bloomingdale Senior High School currently offers three types of clubs: special interest, academic/honor, and service clubs.
+Bloomingdale Senior High School currently offers three types of clubs: special interest, academic/honor, and service.